grafana/tutorials/content/tutorials/create-users-and-teams.md

 | almaz.russom      | Engineering |
 | yuan.yang         | Engineering |

-You will create a team, then add users to it.
-You will then repeat the process with the second team and the remaining users.
+You'll create a team, then add users to it.
+You'll then repeat the process with the second team and the remaining users.

 #### Create a team